-We are exposed to market risks related to changes in interest rates with respect to our Credit Facility.
-Payments under the Credit Facility are indexed to a variable interest rate.
-Based on borrowings outstanding under the Credit Facility of \$595.0 million and \$58.2 million in outstanding letters of credit, as of June 30, 2013, for every one percent increase in the average interest rate applicable to the Credit Facility, our total annual interest expense would increase by \$6.0 million
+We are exposed to market risks related to changes in interest rates with respect to our Senior Credit Facility.
+Payments under the Senior Credit Facility are indexed to a variable interest rate.
+Based on borrowings outstanding as of December 31, 2013 under the Senior Credit Facility of \$298.5 million, for every one percent increase in the average interest rate applicable to the Senior Credit Facility, our total annual interest expense would increase by \$3.0 million.